 As a writer for the Wave Newspaper, a publication that covers South L.A., East L.A. and Compton, I had the opportunity to report community events as well as national stories on a local level.
+I developed and maintained two reporting beats: one focusing on education and the other on the city of Compton.

 Air quality officials discuss Compton pollution issues